dheerajarora1997/webxpedia-v2/README.md

-# for compile sass to css in min - sass --style=compressed scss:css
+# for compile sass to css in min ---- sass -w --style=compressed scss:css